Coastal Erosion and Flood Risk Assessment

 What is a Coastal Erosion and Flood Risk Assessment (CEFRA)?

-Do I need to request a Coastal Erosion and Flood Risk Assessment?
+Who can request a Coastal Erosion and Flood Risk Assessment?

 Is there a fee for the completion of a Coastal Erosion and Flood Risk Assessment?